Background Information (from DfE website)

 1. To provide high quality PE lessons

-- Purchase development modules and materials for PE and sport, each year group will have 6 new PE units planned focussing on high quality PE and school sport.
+- Purchase development modules and materials for PE and sport, each year group will have 6 new PE units planned focusing on high quality PE and school sport.

 - Hire qualified coaches to work alongside staff when teaching PE to enable all teachers to access high quality CPD for increased skills, knowledge, understanding and confidence in particularly in gymnastics and dance.